What can you do to Double $100?

 How did I Turn $120 into $240?

 As mentioned, I was a little hesitant to post this but it has done so well for me.
-A few months ago, I started playing around on CoinSpot.
-I researched some of the crypto and chose which ones to invest in.
-You can get a bonus $10 worth of BitCoin if you want to try it here.
+A few months ago, I started playing around with crypto.
+I researched some of the crypto options and chose which ones to invest in.

 So far, ALL the ones I have invested in have increased in value beyond what I put in.
 BitCoin increased the most and my investment has doubled.